American Goulash is an easy one-pot dinner classic that the entire family loves. It’s some good old fashioned comfort food.

 What is the difference between spaghetti and goulash?

 Spaghetti is a favorite dish with some similar ingredients.
 However, the noodles and sauce are cooked separately and then combined when serving.
-Whereas, goulash is made by cooking the noodles and sauce together in a pot.
+In contrast, goulash is made by cooking the noodles and sauce together in a pot.

 How much will this American Goulash cost: